meeech1998/week2labs/Independent_Lab.md

 In this assignment you will create basic code showcasing the concepts you learned about in the tutorial.
 For this assignment you will create your first notebook with complex processing.

-## Descriptive Text

-Use Markdown to add descriptive text at the top of your notebook.
-Include details that inform the reader of the context, purpose, and author of the notebook.
-For example, you might include:

-* Course Information (e.g., course name, graduate program name, etc.)
-* Assignment Name
-* Notebook Author Name
-* Submission Date

-Also include text welcoming users to your notebook (e.g., "Welcome to my Fahrenheit to Celsius converter!")

 ## Celsius to Fahrenheit Conversion

 This notebook will convert celsius to fahrenheit and output the converted values.
 You will need to rely on the following formula: